Edit this page

 What is Discord?

 Discord is a chat app, similar to programs such as Skype, TeamSpeak, or Slack.
 Primarily built for video gamers, it supports video calls, voice chat, and text.
 It offers an efficient and semipublic, forum-style community platform and allows the creation of channels devoted to specific topics.
-For Project Week each channel represents an individual project that can be followed according to your personal interests.
 Discord allows for the creation of servers and Project Week has its dedicated server.

 Discord can be downloaded for free from https://discord.com/ and is available for all major platforms.

-After Discord installation, please open the Discord server link that will be activated about one week prior to each Project Week.
+After Discord installation, please open the Discord server link.
 After clicking the link in a browser of your choice it will open Discord and ask you to “Join” the Project Week server.
 After login, you should see Discord opening like this:

-There will be several meeting rooms, project channels, and the lobby.
-Enter your chat message in the bottom message input field.
+In text channels, enter your chat message in the bottom message input field.
 If the channel or the meeting room has a

 How to change your nickname and avatar